CLN-Fantastic/hotel-management-system/README.md

 ```

 ### 2. Auto-Invoicing & Billing Generation
-An `AFTER INSERT` trigger automatically generates a billing statement in the `bill` table whenever a new booking is registered, mapping the reservation status directly to payment states[cite: 2].
+An `AFTER INSERT` trigger automatically generates a billing statement in the `bill` table whenever a new booking is registered, mapping the reservation status directly to payment states.

 ```SQL
 DELIMITER //